glenkleidon/HL7Enumerator/README.md

 ## Class Structure

-The library deliberately very simple.
+The library is deliberately very simple.
 However, as it leverages the *IEnumerable* interface very complex functionality is supported through LINQ.

 The library contains 2 operational classes: